franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 We write it at two main steps:

 - after login in
-- after refreshing the auth tokens (not necessary in a statefull session schema)
+- after refreshing the auth tokens (not necessary in a stateful session schema)

 We also clear it in two main steps: